 Rating 0 1 2 3 Element D Does leadership and staff regularly model social, emotional, and cultural competencies in their language and interactions with other staff, students, families, and community partners, and has the leadership team built supportive relationships with staff and regularly acknowledge staff efforts and contributions?
 Leadership and/or staff have not yet prioritized modeling social, emotional, and cultural competencies in their interactions The leadership team is developing an approach to support leadership and staff in modeling social, emotional, and cultural competencies in their language and interactions with other staff, students, families, and community partners Leadership and staff regularly model social, emotional, and cultural competencies in their language and interactions with most staff, students, families, and community partners.
 Staff efforts and contributions are sometimes acknowledged.
 Leadership and staff regularly model social, emotional, and cultural competencies in their language and interactions with other staff, students, families, and community partners.
-The leadership team has built supportive relationships with staff and regularly acknowledge staff efforts and contributions.
-Element E Are policies/procedures written to allow teachers both individual and collaborative time to use data and plan to meet student learning goals, cultivating mutual respect and collegiality among staff?
-Policies/procedures are not written to allow teachers both individual and collaborative time to use data and plan to meet student learning goals, cultivating mutual respect and collegiality among staff Policies/procedures are written to allow teachers individual or collaborative time to use data and plan to meet student learning goals, cultivating mutual respect and collegiality among staff Policies/procedures are written to allow teachers individual or collaborative time, bi- weekly, to use data and plan to meet student learning goals, cultivating mutual respect and collegiality among staff Policies/procedures are written to allow teachers both individual and collaborative time weekly, to use data and plan to meet student learning goals, cultivating mutual respect and collegiality among staff Element F Does leadership know federal and state requirements and the necessary support for teaching special populations?
+The leadership team has built supportive relationships with staff and regularly acknowledge staff efforts and contributions. both individual and collaborative time to use Policies/procedures are not written to allow teachers both individual and collaborative time to use data and plan to meet student learning goals, cultivating mutual respect and collegiality among staff Policies/procedures are written to allow teachers individual or collaborative time to use data and plan to meet student learning goals, cultivating mutual respect and collegiality among staff Policies/procedures are written to allow teachers individual or collaborative time, bi- weekly, to use data and plan to meet student learning goals, cultivating mutual respect and collegiality among staff Policies/procedures are written to allow teachers both individual and collaborative time weekly, to use data and plan to meet student learning goals, cultivating mutual respect and collegiality among staff Element F Does leadership know federal and state requirements and the necessary support for teaching special populations?
 Leadership does not know federal and state requirements and the support necessary for subgroup populations Leadership knows some federal and state requirements and the necessary support for teaching subgroup populations Leadership knows most federal and state requirements and the necessary support for teaching subgroup populations Leadership knows federal and state requirements and the necessary support for teaching subgroup populations